dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 as it serializes the type as `"(int function()) function()"`.
 However, the D Language Specification does not mandate specific string representations of types:
 [“The string representation for a type or expression can vary.”](https://dlang.org/spec/property.html#stringof)

+### Deprecations

+Even if there is breakage possible, that is deemed so niche and generally unlikely, that no deprecation is proposed.

 ## Copyright & License